pgg1610/data_blog/posts/2025-01-06-small_molecule_resources.md

 Look at exploration of reaction space rather than compound space.
 SOAP kernel for representing the moelcules.
 Estimate atomization energy for the molecules using ML.
 Calculate the d(AE) for different ML-estimated AEs.
 Reaction energies (RE) are estimated and uncertainty propogation is used to estimate the errors.
 Uncorrelated constant error propogation.
 30,000 bond breaking reaction steps Rad-6-RE network used.
 RE prediction is not as good as AE.

-**Estimate molecular synthesizability**
+**Estimate molecular complexity and synthesizability**

 The idea of estimating whether a molecule is 'synthesizable' can be thought of from two areas:
-1. Complexity based - compare the fragments in the molecule to the known fragments in the chemical space
+1. Structure-based (complexity) - compare the fragments in the molecule to the known fragments in the chemical space
-2. Full retrosynthesis based - entire route is considered for molecule generation.
+2. Full retrosynthesis based (synthesizability) - entire route is considered for molecule generation.
 Reactant complexity drives route complexity.

 * [Li, Junren, Lei Fang, and Jian-Guang Lou.
 "Retro-BLEU: quantifying chemical plausibility of retrosynthesis routes through reaction template sequence analysis."
 Digital Discovery (2024).](https://pubs.rsc.org/en/content/articlehtml/2024/dd/d3dd00219e)